 Concierge medicine subscription does not replace your insurance plan, the priceless benefits you get out of concierge medicine truly outweigh the cost.

-Concierge Medicine and Insurance have a glaring difference because Concierge Medicine is more transparent and straightforward with their services.
+Concierge Medicine and Insurance have a glaring difference because Concierge Medicine is more transparent and straightforward with their services covered by the membership fee.
 On the other hand, health insurance plans have complicated clauses and conditions to keep track of carefully.

 For instance, certain procedures come for free within your plan if you are above 50 years old.
 However, if you are below 50 years of age and you avail of the service, you will have to pay for the said procedure and a copay fee for when you consult your physician.